 Sometimes we never see our true value or our true ability unless our backs are against the wall.

 A cornered animal will often fight back and show its true bravery, and the same principle applies to us.

-If for example, we had an important business idea riding on a business plan that didn’t quite work out, rather than accepting defeat, we can instead take a look at where we went wrong and do what is necessary to ensure that we get it right the next time.
+If, for example, we had an important business idea riding on a business plan that didn’t quite work out, rather than accepting defeat, we can look at where we went wrong and do what is necessary to ensure that we get it right the next time.

 We don’t truly know what we’re capable of until our backs are against the wall.
 Failure is good.

-Again, people from the outside looking in don’t truly see what it takes to be successful.
+Again, people from the outside don’t truly see what it takes to succeed.
 They don’t see it because they aren’t there.

 As the saying goes ‘fall down 9 times, stand up 10’.
 If you are trying to make your business a success, every time you fail, you know what not to do the next time, which in turn will take you that one step closer to success.

 At the time it will be frustrating, but if you trust the process and truly believe that you can make it work, once you’ve gotten over the initial disappointment of failing, you’ll be one step closer to achieving your goals, whatever they may be.
 Failure is good.